KoBeWi/Godot-Universal-Mod-Manager/README.md

     Globals.add_level("res://NewLevel.tscn")
 ```

+### No Modding API

+If the developer does not provide any modding API, you are on your own.
+Unless the game is protected, it's easy to unpack and decompile the scripts.
+Once you unpack the project, you can run it using your own Godot executable, which makes testing much easier.
+Opening the project in editor is more difficult, as the source assets need to be extracted first.

+Keep in mind that, unless the project is open-source (which makes hacky modding pointless tbh), all assets are copyrighted.
+While personal use for modding purposes is *probably ok*, make sure your mods don't infringe the copyright by e.g. sharing some assets.

 ## Examples

-GUMM comes with example mods for 3 games: Lumencraft, Spooky Ghosts Dot Com, Blastronaut Demo (note that the first 2 are commercial games, so you need to own them to see the mods in action).
-Their game entries are located in GameInfo directory.
-You can use these mods as a reference on how your mods can work and take note of some *advanced modding techniques* (like manual file copying).
+GUMM comes with example mods for 3 games: Lumencraft, Spooky Ghosts Dot Com, Blastronaut Demo.
+Lumencraft has a free demo (mod-compatible), but Spooky Ghosts requires you to own the game if you want to see the mod in action.

+The game entries are located in GameInfo directory.
+You can use these mods as a reference on how your mods can work and take note of some *advanced modding techniques* (like manual file copying or node injection).